netzpirat/haml-coffee/README.md

 ```coffee-script
 app.set 'view options', layout: false
 ```

+The view options can take any option the Haml Coffee command line tool supports, just remember to convert the dashed options to camel case, e.g. `--disable-html-escaping` becomes `disableHtmlEscaping`.

 It's possible to use Haml Coffee as the default template engine by setting the `view engine`: